HKNHackathon120/R.-E.-Bowser/Challenge 1 - The enigma/README.md

 ## Overview

-This challenge requires the participants to find a location which is encrypted in a given file.
+This challenge requires the participants to find the coordinates of a location which is encrypted in a given file.

 ### Knowledge

-No previous knowledge required.
+No prior knowledge required.

 ## Files provided